qiushiyan/old-website/public/fpp/ch7.md

 ### Spurious regression

-More often than not, time series data are “non-stationary”; that is, the values of the time series do not fluctuate around a constant mean or with a constant variance.
+Time series data are often “non-stationary”.
+That is, the values of the time series do not fluctuate around a constant mean or with a constant variance.
 We will come to the formal definition of stationarity in more detail in Section \@ref(stationarity), but here we need to address the effect that non-stationary data can have on regression models.

 For example, consider the two variables plotted in below.
 These appear to be related simply because they both trend upwards in the same manner.
 However, air passenger traffic in Australia has nothing to do with rice production in Guinea.